Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/metatransactions.md

 }
 ```

-Note that the recipient, amount, contract, fee and nonce values are hashed and signed client-side before submitting the metatransaction to an arbitrary relay which can use this metatransaction as a spend-by-proxy.
+Note that the recipient, amount, contract, fee and nonce values are hashed and signed client-side before submitting the metatransaction to an arbotarily relay which can use this metatransaction as a spend-by-proxy.
 Both the relay and sender can be confident that parameters are properly validated on-chain, only a valid metatransaction can be spent and it can only be spent once.

 This spend function does not replace the normal Transfer transition or the OperatorSend functionality already possible with ZRC2, instead it offers a third method for authorizing these transfers.
 One in which the holder of a token with spending authority is not presumed to have the Zil onhand to pay for transactions.
 It also optionally allows for paying transaction fees in tokens.